 Water Pollution Control State, Interstate, and Tribal Program Support

-To assist States (including territories, the District of Columbia, and Indian Tribes qualified under CWA Section 518(e)), and interstate agencies in establishing and maintaining adequate measures for prevention and control of surface and ground water pollution from both point and nonpoint sources.
-Funding Priorities - Fiscal Year 2019: States and Tribes will continue to focus on fulfilling their basic responsibilities under the CWA Section 106 funded programs.
-State priority efforts will include: (1) implementing monitoring strategies and the statistically-valid surveys to determine water quality status and trends; (2) fostering a watershed approach, including total maximum daily loads (TMDLs) and watershed plans designed to meet water quality standards; and (3) implementing National Pollutant Discharge Elimination System (NPDES) permitting programs.
-States and Tribes will work toward adoption of nutrient criteria for fresh water for water quality standards.
+To assist States (including territories and the District of Columbia), Indian Tribes qualified under CWA Section 518(e), and interstate agencies in establishing and maintaining adequate measures for prevention and control of surface and ground water pollution from both point and nonpoint sources.
+Funding Priority - Fiscal year 2023: States and Tribes will continue to focus on fulfilling their basic responsibilities under the CWA Section 106 funded programs.
+State priority efforts will include: (1) implementing monitoring strategies and the statistically-valid surveys to determine water quality status and trends; (2) fostering a watershed approach, including total maximum daily loads (TMDLs) and watershed plans designed to meet water quality standards; (3) implementing National Pollutant Discharge Elimination System (NPDES) permitting programs; and 4) States and Tribes will continue adopting updated water quality standards that support designated uses and completing triennial reviews on time.
 States NPDES Programs will continue to: (1) ensure the integrity of the program; (2) achieve and measure environmental results; and (3) incorporate efficiencies in permitting program operations.
 States will also conduct source water protection actions to protect both ground water and surface waters used for drinking water.
 Tribes will continue to conduct watershed assessments and will maintain and improve their capacity to implement water quality programs through monitoring, assessments, planning, data management and standards development.
-States with Major Disaster Designations for Hurricane Florence, Hurricane Michael, Typhoon Yutu and 2018 wildfires will be addressing impacts with supplemental funding.
-States and Tribes eligible for WIIN Act funding will continue monitoring the surface water and sediment quality of the Animas and San Juan rivers.
-Funding Priority - Fiscal year 2020: States and Tribes will continue to focus on fulfilling their basic responsibilities under the CWA Section 106 funded programs.
+Funding Priority - Fiscal Year 2024: States and Tribes will continue to focus on fulfilling their basic responsibilities under the CWA Section 106 funded programs.
 State priority efforts will include: (1) implementing monitoring strategies and the statistically-valid surveys to determine water quality status and trends; (2) fostering a watershed approach, including total maximum daily loads (TMDLs) and watershed plans designed to meet water quality standards; (3) implementing National Pollutant Discharge Elimination System (NPDES) permitting programs; and 4) States and Tribes will continue adopting updated water quality standards that support designated uses and completing triennial reviews on time.
 States NPDES Programs will continue to: (1) ensure the integrity of the program; (2) achieve and measure environmental results; and (3) incorporate efficiencies in permitting program operations.
 States will also conduct source water protection actions to protect both ground water and surface waters used for drinking water.
 Tribes will continue to conduct watershed assessments and will maintain and improve their capacity to implement water quality programs through monitoring, assessments, planning, data management and standards development.
-States and Tribes eligible for WIIN Act funding will continue monitoring the surface water and sediment quality of the Animas and San Juan rivers.

 General information about this opportunity